 Share of residual profit

-The FA2 Study Guide defines this as ‘the amount of profit available to be shared between the partners in the profit and loss sharing ratio, after all other appropriations have been made.
+This is the amount of profit available to be shared between the partners in the profit and loss sharing ratio, after all other appropriations have been made.
 The profit and loss sharing ratio is sometimes simply called the ‘profit sharing ratio’ or ‘PSR’.

 Therefore, candidates need to be aware that there is a distinction to be made between the profit for the year (income minus expenses), which is calculated in exactly the same way as for a sole trader and residual profit (the remaining profit after profit for the year has been adjusted by the appropriations in accordance with the partnership agreement).

 It is worth pointing out that when a question states the profit or loss sharing ratio, that the proportions are always applied to the residual profit – not the profit for the year.

 Appropriations of profit